 1. Solid Wood Crib

 When it comes to your baby’s non-toxic nursery, organic materials are the best way to ensure that no toxic fumes end up polluting your air quality.
 Unsurprisingly, composite and engineered woods may be a bit more affordable, but they can contain numerous hazardous chemicals.
 That’s exactly why solid wood construction is always a better choice than plastic or particle board options.

-Side note, always have a closer look at the brand’s certifications and safety standards.
-Many ethical brands offer eco-friendly crib options that are also GREENGUARD gold certified which ensures very low emissions.
+Side note: always look closely at the brand’s certifications and safety standards.
+Many ethical brands offer eco-friendly crib options that are also GREENGUARD gold certified, ensuring very low emissions.
 The best part?
 Almost all of them have some convertible crib to toddler bed choices as well.